TomasVotruba/php-arch-posts/page.markdown

 > "Once you stop learning, you start dying."
 > _Albert Einstein_

 PHP frameworks just like any software get old.
-There is always a better version of it somewhere, or there is another framework that follows more modern standards, has a clearer API, or trendy features and is easier always a better version of it somewhere, or there is another framework that follows more modern standards, has a clearer API, or trendy features and is easier to learn.
+There is always a better version of it somewhere, or there is another framework that follows more modern standards, has a clearer API, or trendy features and is easier to learn.

 > "The only thing that is constant is change."
 > _Heraclitus_